awsdocs/amazon-efs-user-guide/doc_source/gs-step-two-create-efs-resources.md

    + General Purpose performance mode – For more information, see [Performance modes](performance.md#performancemodes)\.
    + Bursting throughput mode – For more information, see [Throughput modes](performance.md#throughput-modes)\.
    + Encryption of data at rest enabled using your default key for Amazon EFS \(`aws/elasticfilesystem`\) – For more information, see [Encrypting data at rest](encryption-at-rest.md)\.
+   + Lifecycle Management – Amazon EFS creates the file system with the following lifecycle policies:
+     + **Transition into IA** set to **30 days since last access**
+     + **Transition out of IA** set to **On first access**

-   + Lifecycle management enabled with a 30\-day policy – For more information, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.
+     For more information, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.

    After you create the file system, you can customize the file system's settings with the exception of availability and durability, encryption, and performance mode\.

    If you want to create a file system with a customized configuration, choose **Customize**\.
-For more information about creating a file system with customized settings, see [Creating a file system with custom settings using the Amazon EFS console](creating-using-create-fs.md#creating-using-fs-part1-console),
+For more information about creating a file system with customized settings, see [Creating a file system with custom settings using the Amazon EFS console](creating-using-create-fs.md#creating-using-fs-part1-console)\.

 1. The **File systems** page appears with a banner across the top showing the status of the file system you created\.
 A link to access the file system details page appears in the banner when the file system becomes available\.
-![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-efs-filesystem-details.png)
+![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-efs-filesystem-INT-details.png)

    For more information about file system status, see [File system status](file-system-state.md)\.